reshamas/reshamas.github.io/_posts/2000-10-17-the-revolution-will-not-be-televised-but-you-might-catch-some-updates-on-twitter.md

 Tina has had one of the most non-linear paths in tech.
 She is a certified social worker who transitioned into tech.
 Some great advice to manage our tech consumption in a more productive way:
 - Routine and habits are easier than willpower
-  - keep email [and other browswer] tabs closed
+  - keep email [and other browser] tabs closed
   - use apps to limit social media use
   - set a timer for 25 minutes, then take a break, walk
 - **Voluntarily be bored** ---> that can stimulate creativity